sitano/sitano.github.io/_posts/2025-08-08-notes-on-mariadb-undo-log.md

 # Undo tablespaces selection

-Undo tablespaces are selected in the round-robin fashion and are assigned to all non read-only (rw) transactions.
+Rollback segments (128) are selected in the round-robin fashion and are assigned to all non read-only (rw) transactions.
 If additional (non-legacy) undo tablespaces are configured, the algorithm in `trx_assign_rseg_low()` tries to bypass the selection of the first (legacy) undo tablespace (0):

 ```
 trx_start_low() | trx_set_rw_mode() ->